Sophomore Internship Program

 Student and application timeline

-- Eligible students will be invited via email for mandatory workshop on October 15, 16, or 18 (does not guarantee an interview with employer).
+- Eligible students will be invited via email for a mandatory workshop on March 24, 26, or 27 (does not guarantee an interview with employer).

-- Students who attend workshop and submit an updated resume move on to the interview process the week of October 24.
+- Students who attend a workshop and submit an updated resume move on to the interview process the week of March 30.

 - Employers conduct interviews and select desired interns (not all students may be selected).